-The Harney Peak-Little Devils Tower-Cathedral Spires area is one of the most popular hiking and climbing areas in the Black Hills.
+The Black Elk Peak-Little Devils Tower-Cathedral Spires area is one of the most popular hiking and climbing areas in the Black Hills.
 The granite formations are spectacular and wildlife abounds, despite the amount of people visiting the area.
 The trails through the area are defined and marked fairly well.
 Over the last few years, Custer State Park has totally reworked the trail to Little Devils Tower.
 Gone is the very steep section that brought climbers to a cave-like crevice where the trail formerly passed through.
-Now the Trail 4 works through some switchbacks up to a new spur trail to the summit.
-Many who climb the Little Devils Tower will then continue on a short way to the spur trail that drops down to the Cathedral Spires and connects with that trail.
-Others choose to continue on Trail 4 to Harney Peak and loop back to Sylvan Lake on Trail 9.
+Now the Trail 4 works through some switchbacks up to a new spur trail to the summit, which was again re-worked in 2018.
+Many who climb the Little Devils Tower will return to Trail 4, then take the spur trail that drops down to the Cathedral Spires and connects with the Cathedral Spires Trail.
+Others choose to continue on Trail 4 to Black Elk Peak and loop back to Sylvan Lake on Trail 9.

 In recent years, the forests in the Black Hills have suffered drastically from pine beetle infestation of the ponderosa pines.
 The Black Hills National Forest manages the forest in this region and works with Custer State Park on various projects, including working to halt the beetle infestation and remove many of the dead trees in this region.
 In 2013, Winter Storm Atlas caused major damage with heavy snow and high winds, toppling many of the beetle-killed trees.
 Some of the worst spots along Trail 4 are still kind of unsightly, but much has been removed.
 There are many aspens along the lower part of the trail, where it parallels a small creek.
 In the new trail junction area between Little Devils Tower and Cathedral Spires, there is a healthy population of spruce trees mixed in the forest.

 The summit of Little Devils Tower offers some spectacular views of the Black Hills.
-Harney Peak, only a mile north, is clearly in view.
-If you have binoculars or a good telephoto on your camera, you can usually see people walking around the summit area of Harney.
+Black Elk Peak, only a mile north, is clearly in view.
+If you have binoculars or a good telephoto on your camera, you can usually see people walking around the summit area.
 Other peaks clearly in view include Sylvan Peak (4 miles west), Mount Coolidge to the south and Old Baldy Mountain to the east-northeast.
 The backside of Mount Rushmore is also clearly in sight.
 The town of Custer is clearly in view to the south.

 Most visitors to Little Devils Tower travel there from one of three routes: